sassoftware/sasoptpy/doc/overview/about.rst

 - Any backwards incompatible changes increase the major version number (X.y.z).
 - Minor changes and improvements increase the the minor version number (x.Y.z).
 - Patches increase the patch version number (x.y.Z).
-- Pre-releases are marked using *alpha* and *beta*, and release candidates are marked using *rc* identifiers.
+- Pre-releases are marked by using *alpha* and *beta*, and release candidates are marked using *rc* identifiers.

 License
 -------